ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

-Since, with GraphQL you essentially design your own service API by writing a query document your types can become quite messy very quickly.
+Since, with GraphQL you essentially design your own service API by writing a query document you want to have control over the structure of your generated types. _Strawberry Shake_ uses fragments to help you describe clean and reusable code components.

-In order to **AVOID** getting a messy API and to give you control over how your C# API will look like we are using fragments to infer types.

 Let us redesign our query with fragments and make it a bit more complex.